GregWoods/gregwoods.github.io/_posts/2012-01-09-attempting-to-use-wireshark-to-debug-websockets-traffic.md

 I set up SuperWebSocketsServerWeb,  the sample web app from the SuperWebSockets project.
 I used iis to host it.

-  * With the loopback route deleted&#8230;
+  * With the loopback route deleted...
-  * browsing to http://<local ip>/SuperWebSocketWeb &#8230; the web site doesn't work
+  * browsing to http://<local ip>/SuperWebSocketWeb ... the web site doesn't work
-  * browsing to http://localhost/SuperWebSocketWeb &#8230; the web site works, the connection opens and I can use the chat demo - though nothing is captured in Wireshark
+  * browsing to http://localhost/SuperWebSocketWeb ... the web site works, the connection opens and I can use the chat demo - though nothing is captured in Wireshark

-  * With the route added&#8230;
+  * With the route added...
-  * browsing to http://<local ip>/SuperWebSocketWeb &#8230; the web site works, the connection opens, a few packets are captured in Wireshark,  then the connection closes a few seconds later.
+  * browsing to http://<local ip>/SuperWebSocketWeb ... the web site works, the connection opens, a few packets are captured in Wireshark,  then the connection closes a few seconds later.

 <div>
   I can't see why this last option doesn't work.